FangjianLi/FangjianLi.github.io/_projects/1_project.md

 ### Application

-* Given a mixed traffic platoon Theorem 1 can be used to check if it is string stable
+* Given a mixed traffic platoon, Theorem 1 can be used to check if it is string stable.
-* String stable controller design guidance can be provided
+* String stable controller design guidance can be provided by Theorem 1.

 >**[[1] Li, Fangjian, and Yue Wang.
 "Cooperative adaptive cruise control for string stable mixed traffic: Benchmark and human-centered design."
 IEEE Transactions on Intelligent Transportation Systems 18.12 (2017): 3473-3485](https://ieeexplore.ieee.org/abstract/document/8094925).**